 1 in recent months.
-So --

-2 240 Can you help us as to what precisely was her concern Q. 3 about her own behaviour that drove her to take this action in 2021, when, at that time, she was otherwise 4 5 employed in another Directorate?

-Just as I explained, that's the explanation that she Α. has given to me, and it's mirrored in the explanation that she gave to the Trust.
-She -- she did have this ongoing, I think unwarranted and disproportionate anxiety, that she had missed out on putting people on waiting lists, or on review waiting lists or whatever, because she was meticulous, and that's why she -- she wasn't even able to recall, like, exactly who 139 was.

-I don't think she realised the potential significance of it in relation to these three letters and all of that there.
-We just actually -- I mean I was completely taken aback by this disclosure last cut, and when I came in I was apprised of this, and I contacted her and she has found the whole thing very annoying, after her long career in the Health Service.

-I was out in the garden trying to get grass

-22 Can I ask you this question directly, Mr. O'Brien: Did 241 Q. you ever engage with Mrs. Elliott to inappropriately 23 24 access the medical records of Patient 139 in order to advance your cause before this Inquiry?
+So 2 240 Q. Can you help us as to what precisely was her concern 3 about her own behaviour that drove her to take this 4 action in 2021, when, at that time, she was otherwise 5 employed in another Directorate?
+14:44 6 Α. Just as I explained, that's the explanation that she 7 has given to me, and it's mirrored in the explanation 8 that she gave to the Trust.
+She she did have this 9 ongoing, I think unwarranted and disproportionate 10 anxiety, that she had missed out on putting people on 14:45 11 waiting lists, or on review waiting lists or whatever, 12 because she was meticulous, and that's why she she 13 wasn't even able to recall, like, exactly who 139 was.
+14 I don't think she realised the potential significance 15 of it in relation to these three letters and all of 14:45 16 that there.
+We just actually I mean I was 17 completely taken aback by this disclosure last 18 Thursday.
+I was out in the garden trying to get grass 19 cut, and when I came in I was apprised of this, and 20 I contacted her and she has found the whole thing very 14:46 21 annoying, after her long career in the Health Service.
+22 241 Q. Can I ask you this question directly, Mr. O'Brien: Did 23 you ever engage with Mrs. Elliott to inappropriately 24 access the medical records of Patient 139 in order to 25 advance your cause before this Inquiry?
+14:46 26 Α. Absolutely not.
+27 242 Q. Do you regard it simply as an unhelpful coincidence 28 that the letters associated with Patient 139, which you 29 have an interest in for the purposes of this Inquiry,

-Absolutely not.
-26 Α.